Bryant-Curtis/FameBook/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication and Home page/User settings page design (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+There will be a basic landing page after signup that will eventually contain the container for the application's root React component.
+The Sign up and Log in page will be consolidated onto the website's home page.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Post CRUD (2 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Post store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Posts `Index` and `Form`.
+At the end of Phase 2, Posts can be created, read, edited and destroyed in the browser.
+I will use CSS to design the Posts index page.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Add/Accept Friends and Tagging (1.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 is focussed on friend functionality.
+I will create database relationships between users to setup friend functionality.
+I will also create two new models namely Tag and Tagging to set up the ability for users to tag friends in their posts.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: CRUD Photos (1.5 days)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Phase 4 is about Photos.
+I will create React views for the Photo `Form`, `Index` and `Show`.
+There will also be functionality for each user to set a main and background photo.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Comments and Votes functionality (1.5 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Phase 5 introduces comments.
+I will create React views for a Comment `Form` and `Show`.
+There will be a deletion function as well.
+Users will be able to comment on all Posts and Photos.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Instant Messaging (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 6 is about messaging.
+I will create React views for the `Form` and `Show` of messages.
+There will be an instant message box that will allow users to send messages to each other in real time.

+[Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Search for friends
+- [ ] Set account privacy level (Public, friends only and self only)

-- [ ] Prettify transitions
+- [ ] Create, edit and delete groups
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Invite friends to join groups
-- [ ] Changelogs for Notes
+- [ ] Accept and decline group invitations
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] View all group members
+- [ ] Create, read, edit and delete posts only viewable by group members
-- [ ] Multiple sessions
+- [ ] Comment on group posts

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md